Joint-friendly whole-body training with a high fun factor

 The training schedule

 Always start your endurance training for 5 to 10 minutes at a low intensity.
-The warm-up prepares the cardiovascular system and the muscles for the upcoming workout.
+The warm-up prepares the cardiovascular system and the muscles for the upcoming load.
 Then increase the resistance in a controlled manner.
 If you have a specific target heart rate, then increase the load until you have reached the set heart rate limit.
 After the workout is before the workout!
 That's why it's important to end every workout with a cool-down.
 Take at least 5 minutes to lower your intensity and heart rate.
 This will increase your ability to recover.
 Newcomers should train for 20 to 30 minutes on 2 to 3 days per week at the beginning.
 Experienced athletes can then gradually increase the frequency, duration and, in the last step, the intensity of the cross-trainer training.

 Endurance training: How effective is training on the cross trainer?